 A \$75,000 Senior Revolving Facility (the "HOLP Facility") is available to HOLP through June 30, 2011 which may be expanded to \$150,000.
 The HOLP Facility has a swingline loan option with a maximum borrowing of \$10,000 at a prime rate.
 Amounts borrowed under the HOLP Facility bear interest at a rate based on either a Eurodollar rate or a prime rate.
 The commitment fee payable on the unused portion of the facility varies based on the Leverage Ratio, as defined in the HOLP Facility credit agreement, with a maximum fee of 0.50%.
 The agreement includes provisions that may require contingent prepayments in the event of dispositions, loss of assets, merger or change of control.
 All receivables, contracts, equipment, inventory, general intangibles, cash concentration accounts of HOLP, and the capital stock of HOLP's subsidiaries secure the HOLP Facility.
-As of November 30, 2007, there was \$3,179 outstanding on the revolving credit loans.
+As of December 31, 2007, there was \$15,000 outstanding on the revolving credit loans.
 A letter of credit issuance is available to HOLP for up to 30 days prior to the maturity date of the HOLP Facility.
-There were outstanding letters of credit of \$1,002 at November 30, 2007.
+There were outstanding letters of credit of \$1,002 at December 31, 2007.
+The weighted average interest rate on the total amount outstanding at December 31, 2007, was 5.97%.
 The sum of the loans made under the HOLP Facility plus the letter of credit exposure and the aggregate amount of all swingline loans cannot exceed the \$75,000 maximum amount of the HOLP Facility.
-The amount available at November 30, 2007 was \$70,819.
+The amount available at December 31, 2007 was \$58,998.